a gz media company

 Who are the artists you have on the roster?

 Dominique Fils-Aimé was first on the roster.
-She really helped us shape the vision of the label itself.
+She really helped us shape the label's vision.
 At the time, feedback around starting a Soul label was that it's ‘a bold move.’
-Before signing her on, she had this vision of doing a trilogy of albums for the first release.
-It was very risky, especially when it comes to recording full albums with bands in a high-end studio like we did for Nameless.
+Before signing her on, she had a vision of releasing a trilogy of albums as her first release.
+It was very risky, especially when it comes to recording full albums with bands in a high-end studio, as we did for Nameless.

 We're working with Hanorah, a vocal powerhouse and very talented songwriter, who is also a Soul / R&B artist from Montréal.
 We've released a couple of EPs and her debut full-length album.
 She's writing her sophomore album.